 Don’t be misled by the cringing creatures seen in The Lion King.
-From their biology to their social structure, spotted hyenas are complex creatures like none other on earth, explains author and conservationist Lucy Cooke.
+From their biology to their social structure, spotted hyenas are complex creatures like none other on earth, explains author and zoologist Lucy Cooke.

 In the animal world, the hyena has been censured by more scandalous untruths than even the sloth.
 They are considered nature’s thugs — condemned throughout history and across cultures and continents as dim-witted cowards, skulking in the back alleys, waiting for an opportunity to mug other, more noble, animals of their dinner.